ys-zhang/obsidian-vault-research/Compiler/Program Analysis/Dataflow Analysis.md

 $$
  \sigma : Var \to L
 $$
 The elements of $L$ are referred as _abstract values_.
-You can think $L$ to be some label or true value in some logic.
+You can think $L$ to be some label or truth value in some logic.

 >[!note]
 >the dataflow information $\sigma$ is an abstracted version of program state $E$, see [[Operational Semantics]]